interuss/monitoring/monitoring/uss_qualifier/automated_testing.md

 met (["specificity"](https://en.wikipedia.org/wiki/Sensitivity_and_specificity)).
-Because automated tests are expected to be treated by regulators as gating items which disallow participants from doing certain things (such as update their production systems) upon failure (since "test failure" is presumed to indicate " failure to meet requirements"), very high specificity is the most important characteristic of this kind of test: compliant participants should not be indicated as non-compliant.
+Because automated tests are expected to be treated by regulators as gating items which disallow participants from doing certain things (such as update their production systems) upon failure (since "test failure" is presumed to indicate "failure to meet requirements"), very high specificity is the most important characteristic of this kind of test: compliant participants should not be indicated as non-compliant.